All Episodes

 Look at that abuse of power this president has had to live through.

-You know, then the ridiculous phony hypocritical impeachment, all while ignoring quid and pro and quo and Joe and zero experience, Hunter.
+You know then, the ridiculous phony, hypocritical impeachment, all while ignoring quid and pro and quo and Joe and Zero Experience Hunter.

-Um, what is that?
+Um, what is it?

-What is the Democratic Party want?
+What does the Democratic party want?

 You know, the history of socialism is this history of failure.

-I made I've written the definitive case.
+I've written the definitive case.

-And it's it's actually pretty nice.
+It's actually pretty nice.

 It's very nice gift.

-You could even get it on Sunday if you're like me and procrastinate.
+You could even get it on Sunday if you're like me and procrastinate, and if you didn't get your dad something, get your dad something.

 It doesn't have to be my book.